parttimenerd/nildumu/README.md

     - `WONR`: also update the *Variable values* table
     - `ALL`: also update the *Node values* table and output debug information on the console
-- the button labeled 🢒
+- the button labeled "Run"
     - run the analysis, changes to `…` during the run of the analysis
-- the button labeled ⏹
+- the button labeled "Stop"
     - abort the current run of the analysis
 - the big combobox below
    - it allows the selection and configuration of the method handler that handles